Asif-newaz/my-essentials/essential-links.md

 ---$$$---$$$---$$$
 ## fluid grid for responsive web design
 Download the fluid grid for responsive web design (more on that later) from this link.
 [Link;](https://drive.google.com/file/d/0B-L1rGXV4PtMV0c4MDNfX2xvdk0/view)

+---$$$---$$$---$$$
+## Flat UI colors
+280 handpicked colors.
+Flat UI Colors 2 features 13 more color palettes.
+Collaborating with 13 designers around the world, a total set of 280 colors are on your command for COPY / PASTE for your next project, design, presentation.
+[Link;](https://flatuicolors.com/)